Black Bears¬†Day Camp!

 Camp is a great way to spend the summer! ¬†Our youngest campers have plenty of time for free, creative play in our beautiful classroom centers.
 Every morning, children have the choice to play with small group games, building blocks, math manipulatives, pencil and paper, or an art project.
-Campers gather together in a daily circle to share stories, practice quiet time, and play together. ¬†In addition, we offer swim time and outdoor play amongst the trees every day! ¬†For those little campers who want to learn a new skill, we offer a special class each session including music, ceramics, soccer, and coding through Minecraft.
-We also offer beginner swim lessons during camp by Shalene Hill!
-For more information, please visit our swim page.
+Campers gather together in a daily circle to share stories, practice quiet time, and play together. ¬†In addition, we offer swim time and outdoor play amongst the trees every day! ¬†For those little campers who want to learn a new skill, we offer the chance to sign up for an additional special class including strings, keyboard, art, dance, and outdoor skills.
+In a typical summer, we offer specials classes every session.
+In 2021, our special class offerings are available most, but not all sessions.
+We also offer beginner swim lessons during camp!
+For more information, please call our office.

 Red Wolves Day Camp!

-Camp is a great way to spend the summer!¬† With enough time for free, creative, unbound play amongst our hundreds of trees and in our swimming pool, campers can be seen throwing energetic early morning dance parties in the gym, getting active with our basketball hoops and tennis courts, playing together in group games, creating together in design challenges, and still finding the time for a little quiet relaxation.¬† We offer swim time every day, in addition to a special class each session for campers who choose to learn a new skill, including music, ceramics, soccer, and coding through Minecraft.
-We also offer swim lessons during camp by Shalene Hill!
-For more information, please visit our swim page.
+Camp is a great way to spend the summer!¬† With enough time for free, creative, unbound play among our hundreds of trees and in our swimming pool, campers can be seen throwing energetic early morning dance parties in the gym, getting active with our basketball hoops and tennis courts, playing together in group games, creating together in design challenges, and still finding the time for a little quiet relaxation.¬† We offer swim time every day and families can also sign campers up for an additional special class including strings, keyboard, art, dance, and outdoor skills!
+In a typical summer, we offer specials classes every session.
+In 2021, our special class offerings are available most, but not all sessions.
+We also offer swim lessons during camp!
+For more information, please call our office.

 Mountain Lions especially will enjoy more independent time, have a greater voice in choosing their own games and activities.
 The older group will also take more walking trips from camp, heading toward the Botanical Gardens to enjoy the wildlife or toward Montford park to play soccer in the grass.